 Electro Voice RE-20 Cardioid Microphone

 The Electro Voice RE-20 wasn’t originally designed to be a kick drum microphone, but it’s become a popular choice amongst many drummers and sound engineers.
 This microphone is most commonly associated with broadcasting use, but it’s a very durable mic with some features that set it apart from the other microphones on this list.

 If you’re looking for a more controlled kick drum sound without too much bass, this microphone works very well.
 Its frequency range reaches from 45Hz to 18 kHz.
 It also uses Electro Voice’s “Variable D” technology, which makes it immune to proximity effect.
 This is a nice feature considering how close microphones need to be to a kick drum.

 If you’re looking for a big, boomy bass sound, this might not be the best microphone for you to work with.
 But it does very well in jazz or acoustic settings where a more controlled bass sound is the goal.
 This microphone also works very well in myriad other applications.
 I’ve seen this microphone used to record stand up bass, vocals, and guitar to great effect.

-Bottom Line: If you want a microphone that records a controlled kick drum sound - and can be used to record other instruments effectively - the RE-20 is a really good choice.
+Bottom Line: If you want a microphone that records a controlled kick drum sound – and can be used to record other instruments effectively – the Electro Voice RE-20 is a really good choice.